wombleton/gitlaw-nz/acts/P/Port Companies Act 1988.md

 ##### 4 Amendment of documents constituting port companies

-*   No amendment shall be made to the memorandum or articles or the constitution of a port company at any time without the prior written approval of the Minister.
+*   No amendment shall be made to the constitution of a port company at any time without the prior written approval of the Minister.

-    Section 4: substituted, on 1 July 1994, by [section 2][64] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 4: substituted, on 1 July 1994, by [section 2][63] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

+    Section 4: amended, on 5 December 2013, by [section 14][64] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 4A Harbour Board may hold securities in port company

 *   In addition to the equity securities issued to the Harbour Board on the incorporation of a port company, a Harbour Board may subscribe for or have issued to it other equity securities or debt securities issued by the port company.

-    Section 4A: inserted, on 1 July 1994, by [section 2][64] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 4A: inserted, on 1 July 1994, by [section 2][63] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

 ##### 5 Principal objective to be successful business